 DIY Bug Bite Salve

-Combine all ingredients together in a glass jar, and store in a cool, dry place.
+Combine all ingredients in a glass jar, and store in a cool, dry place.
 Shake before using.

 As much as we hate to admit it, bug bites are often an unwelcome part of spending time outdoors.
 However, we hope our list of the best essential oils for bug bites can help offer some relief!
-If you have a minor bug bite that is irritating you, try one of these essential oils for itchy bug bites to help reduce itching, scratching, swelling, and redness.
-When going outdoors, try to protect yourself with bug spray and protective clothing.
+If a minor bug bite irritates you, try one of these essential oils for itchy bug bites to help reduce itching, scratching, swelling, and redness.
+Try to protect yourself outdoors with bug spray and protective clothing.